carrotsearch/elasticsearch-lingo3g/README.md

 The installer will display a popup to request additional permissions - you have to accept this request, otherwise the plugin will not be installed.

+### Installation from binaries

-Alternatively, you can also fetch and modify plugin binaries from [Maven Central](https://repo1.maven.org/maven2/com/carrotsearch/elasticsearch-lingo3g/).
+Alternatively, you can also fetch plugin binaries from [Maven Central](https://repo1.maven.org/maven2/com/carrotsearch/elasticsearch-lingo3g/).

-Once the ZIP distribution of the plugin is downloaded, you will have to add Lingo3G JAR to the archive, then proceed with `elasticsearch-plugin` installation above.
+Once the ZIP distribution of the plugin is downloaded and installed, you will have to add Lingo3G JAR to the archive, then proceed with `elasticsearch-plugin` installation above.

 Each plugin binary matches the corresponding Elasticsearch version it was compiled against.
 We do *not* publish binaries for each and every version of ES so you may have to recompile